top of page

 Why Your Minerals Keep Moving But Never Stay Put (And What to Do About It)

-Your practitioner says: "That's normal.
+Your practitioner says, "That's normal.
 Healing isn't linear.
 You're peeling the onion."
+But here's what nobody tells you:

 If your minerals have been cycling for YEARS — that's not healing.